monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

 ![Am I responsive](readme_documents/responsively-screenshots/Am_I_responsive_main.png)

-Welcome to the Friends Trivia Quiz website.
-This platform is designed for fans of the TV show "Friends" who want to test their knowledge about the series.
+This website  is designed to bring fun and excitement.
+Created for the true fans of the TV show "Friends" who want to test their knowledge about the series.
 It aims to provide an engaging and fun way to revisit memorable moments and details from the show.

 ## UX